Rafitorcha/CustomLinux/README.md

-<h1 align="center">ImplementFontER</h1>
+<h1 align="center">CLinux</h1>

-A shell-script that installs fonts and directories for themes, icons and fonts
+A shell-script that customize your linux distro installing fonts or directories for themes, icons and fonts

 <br>